How Often Should You Exfoliate Your Face?

 Your skin takes longer to renew itself as you get older.
-Children’s skin renews every two weeks.
+Children’s skin renews every two weeks (lucky them!).
 By the time we’re 30, it takes closer to a month for the magic to happen.

 Exfoliating aids circulation

 Keeping your skin healthy involves making sure everything is working smoothly—even beyond the surface.
-Exfoliating helps keep blood circulating better in your skin and improves circulation.
-With improved circulation, your skin can more easily remove toxins.
+Exfoliating improves blood circulation in your skin, which is important for removing toxins.

-You’ll also assist the lymphatic system in draining properly, which can help eliminate puffiness that makes you look tired, especially beneath your eyes.
+Exfoliation also assists the lymphatic system in draining properly, which can help eliminate puffiness that makes you look tired, especially beneath your eyes.

 Exfoliating helps even skin tone